psrenergy/IARA.jl/docs/src/how_to_input_fcf.md

-# How to Input an FCF File
+# How to Input a FCF File

-Follow these steps to integrate an FCF (Future Cost Function) file into your study:
+Follow these steps to integrate a FCF (Future Cost Function) file into your study:

 1. **Prepare the FCF File**
    Ensure that the FCF file (`cuts.json`) is available in your study’s input directory.